damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Team Call<a name="team-call"></a>

 1. The team call is every workday except Friday from 8:30am to 9:00am Pacific Time (mostly 5:30pm - 6:00pm Central European Time).
-1. We use BlueJeans for the call since Hangouts is capped at 15 people, link is in the calendar invite.
+1. We use Blue Jeans for the call since Hangouts is capped at 15 people, link is in the calendar invite.
-1. If you have previously logged on to Bluejeans with different credentials, make sure to log out before joining the call as yourself.
+1. If you have previously logged on to Blue Jeans with different credentials, make sure to log out before joining the call as yourself.
 1. We start on time and will not wait for people.
 1. Person who has first item on the agenda starts the call.
 1. If you are unable to attend just add your name to the [Team Agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) as 'Not attending'.